ArefEinizade2/MI-BSS-GL/README.md

 - Run `Demo_MI_BSS_GL.m` to generate the desired results.

 Note that we have used an accelarted graph learning method for learning the underlying graph proposed in [this paper](https://doi.org/10.1109/LSP.2021.3123459).
-Besides, in the comparisons, we used an implementation of the JADE method released [here](http://www2.iap.fr/users/cardoso/code/Jade/jadeR.m).
+Besides, in the comparisons, the implementation of the JADE method can be found [here](http://www2.iap.fr/users/cardoso/code/Jade/jadeR.m).

 ![This is an image2](A.png)